In contrast, a traditional burial typically costs $9,420, which is why cremations are increasingly popular.

 Pre-planning your funeral is an act of love.
 Everyone should do it so that surviving loved ones don’t have to make hasty decisions under great emotional duress.

 That said, how the funeral will be paid for is another critical funeral planning step.
-You cannot rely on Social Security because they only provide $255 after someone dies, and Medicaid rarely provides assistance.
+You cannot rely on Social Security because they only provide $255 after someone dies.
+Also, most states don’t offer financial assistance via Medicaid.

 Here are the most practical ways to pay for the cost of cremating a person.

 - Buy cremation insurance — A cremation insurance policy is a small whole life plan to pay for cremation costs.
 These plans last your entire life, and the monthly premiums remain level.
-After you die, your beneficiaries will get tax-free funds from the policy.
-There are no restrictions on how they spend the money either.
+After you die, your beneficiaries will get tax-free funds from the insurance company.
+There are no restrictions on how they spend the money.
 That means any unused money is theirs to keep.
 Bear in mind that a death certificate is required for your beneficiaries to be able to collect the money.

-- Put money in a savings account — If you’re a disciplined saver, you can reliably put money into a savings account.
+- Put money in a savings account — If you’re a disciplined saver, you can reliably put money into a savings account to one day have enough to cover the total cost.
 The money in this account should be explicitly earmarked for your final expenses.
 You must not touch this money when you encounter financial emergencies.
 Otherwise, life will happen as it always does, and then you’d have no money to pay for your cremation service.
-Also, having someone else named on your account would be wise.
+Also, it’s helpful to have someone else named on your account.
 If not, your bank account will be subject to the probate process.
 That would render the funds inaccessible for many months until probate is complete.

 - Set up a POD account — A Payable on Demand Account is a unique bank account that includes a beneficiary(s).
-The money in the account will automatically disburse your beneficiaries upon death.
+The money in the account will automatically be disbursed to your beneficiaries upon death.
 Ensure that your beneficiaries are aware of this account so they know to file a claim after your passing.

 - Use existing life insurance — All types of life insurance payout cash to your beneficiaries.
 There is no reason the proceeds from existing life insurance cannot be used to pay for your cremation expenses.
 In fact, covering burial and final expenses is the #1 reason Americans purchase life insurance.
 Just be sure that your current life insurance won’t expire before you do.
 Some life insurance, such as term life, will expire after a specific number of years.
 Ideally, you want permanent life insurance if you’re counting on the policy to pay for your funeral bills.
 Many life insurance companies sell policies dedicated to paying just for final expenses.
 They’re often referred to as “burial life insurance” or “senior final expense life insurance.”
 Before making your final decision, compare offers from the best funeral insurance companies to find the policy that best meets your needs.